nhtnhanbn/nhtnhanbn.github.io/monash/msa25.md

 Polls are open Monday 1st September to Thursday 4th September.
 Students will vote in elections of MSA office bearers, committees and National Union of Students delegates.

 ### [Election timeline](http://msa.monash.edu/hubfs/MSA%20Election%20Timeline%202025.pdf)

+### Nominations in

+Update 13/8/2025 - 2 weeks until polls open

+All five registered tickets will be on the front page of the ballot.

+Most positions will be contested by Change and Elevate, with Party in the MSA joining about half of the elections.
+Free Palestine will contest for the Environment & Social Justice Officer and Committee, Student Affairs Committee and National Union of Students delegates.
+The Disabilities and Carers Officer and Committee will be a rematch between Change and the incumbent ticket Access, and the Queer Officers and Collective will contested by Change and Pride.
+Access & Pride will also run candidates for Monash Student Council General Representatives.
+Change candidates for Education (Academic Affairs) Officers, Activities Officers and Committee, Residential Community Officers and Lot's Wife Editors are provisionally elected unopposed, with Party in the MSA also receiving a seat on the Activities Advisory Committee.
+There will be no candidates running independently without a ticket.

+Over the past few weeks, Change has been posting constantly, mainly celebrating their wins so far.
+Party in the MSA has also posted occasionally, including new policies as well as highlighting the Change candidate for Secretary's past Together and Elevate links.

 ### Tickets registered